 Liverpool Anglican Cathedral, St James’ Mount, Liverpool, L1 7AZ – Visit Now

 The vast, neo-Gothic Liverpool Anglican Cathedral was built into a rocky ridge above the city between 1904 and 1978.
 It is one of the best sites from which to see Liverpool; from its 331 foot-tall tower, the city, river and North Wales hills are laid out below.
 The Tower is open daily during the day (except Thurs) so you can witness the view for yourself.
-Note that it is generally accessed by two consecutive lifts, followed by 108 steps – but there are new lifts to the top for visitors with difficulties.
+Note that it is generally accessed by two consecutive lifts, followed by 108 steps – but there are new lifts to the top making it more accessible.

 Services and FacilitiesReligious services, exhibitions, concerts, events, education centre, tours